Law Enforcement

 Recorded Crime Incidents

-The data, for 2022 Q2, reveal that drug possession for personal use represents over 69% of all controlled drug crime incidents recorded in Ireland (see table).
+The data, for 2023 , reveal that drug possession for personal use represents over 66% of all controlled drug crime incidents recorded in Ireland (see table).
 Incidents reported or which become known to members of An Garda Síochána are recorded when, on the balance of probability, a Garda determines that a criminal offence defined by law has taken place, and there is no credible evidence to the contrary.

-Recorded Crime Incidents in the Controlled Drug Offences category, annualised to Q2, 2022*
+Recorded Crime Incidents in the Controlled Drug Offences category for 2022

 No. | % | |||